gibbok/ai-learning/experiments/project2/README.md

 ## Input

-A collection of expenditure in CZK.
+A collection of expenditure.

 ## Output

-A single value with the forecasted expenditure amount in CZK.
+A single value with the forecasted expenditure amount.

 ## Result